 Last year, it took me 5 minutes to purchase an entry card from the ranger station at the entrance to O’Neill Regional Park.

 Note: I am NOT officially attached to any parks.
 I am a writer mom and nature guide who independently promotes spending family time outdoors.
 Always check official sources for current info.

-Regional Park locations:
+Orange County Regional Park Locations

 - Carbon Canyon Regional Park, Brea

 - Craig Regional Park, Fullerton

 Carbon Canyon Regional Park, Brea.
 Multiple playgrounds and big open spaces with lots of trees.
 There’s even a lake!
 Hike to a redwood grove from this park.

 Clark Regional Park, Buena Park.
 I think of Clark as the “dinosaur park.”
 It may even be my favorite regional park.
 It has 3 separate playgrounds, an interpretive center, and a trail that leads to a hill with a great view of the surrounding area.
 It also has a lake that is stocked with trout.

 Craig Regional Park, Fullerton.
 This one is near the Brea Mall.
 Hard to believe there is a lake in this urban area, but it makes it easy to get away and into nature.